mcharouk/aws/DevelopingOnAWS/Synopsis.md

   * take time to show how it looks like, all the different tabs

 ## Lambda code

+## Destinations

+* only in case lambda is triggered asynchronously (S3 events, SNS, EventBridge, etc...)
+* forward all the context to a destination, can differentiate the output dest on failure and success.
+Context means
+  * Request
+  * Response
+  * Stack Trace
+  * Error codes
+* For errors, provides more context than message sent to a DLQ.
+DLQ receives only the message body.
+* Best practice is to use it instead of a DLQ

 ### Stream of event